YasserGersy/cazador_unr/README.md

 <a href="https://www.virustotal.com/gui/file/0a59af8b6c192e4a8c02eea5d11737defce08adae1fdf4abd5cc50a4554d7a3d/detection" >virustotal Scan result</a>

-**if the app is not working proberly , Download the missing dlls, put them in application folder , beside the executable file**
+**if the app is not working properly , Download the missing dlls, put them in application folder , beside the executable file**

 **Some notes:**

-- This tool is meant primarily for bug hunnters (specially beginers).
+- This tool is meant primarily for bug hunters (specially beginners).
 - This tool is not backdoored with any malicious software/tracking .
 - Memory is not carefully managed so be carefull , do not use all the tools at the same time , Consider to make targets and  threads less than 1000.
 - Do not use it illegally
-- Tools starting with _ are not built yet , i added buttons to remmember building  in  future, hence no need to reverse engineer the tool in order to enable them , if you have time feel free to do it no problem.
+- Some Tools are disabled by default , you could enable any by setting debug mode to true
-- Many third-parties are used without permitssion no APIS used.
+- Many third-parties are used without permission no APIS used.
-- The source code is not published because the tool is a beta and the code is uggly and worse than my hand writing.
+- The source code is not published because the tool is a beta and the code is uggly and worse than my handwriting.
 - Project is planned to be open-source with the first release.
 - Suggestions are deeply welcome.
 - Credits are reserved for all authors and third-parties.
 - Feel free to push any issue